sailing-yacht-research-foundation/polar-scraper/README.md

 ## Deployed Service

 The `Polar Scraper` is deployed as a `Scheduled Task` in an ECS Cluster (AWS), `Scraper Runner`, alongside the other scrapers.
-It's scheduled to run every 00:30 UTC and store newer certificates found from the cert websites.
+It's scheduled to run every 00:30 UTC and store newer certificates found from the cert websites into the elastic search, index: `vessel-cert` which is defined in `src/enum.ts`.